elieserme/hackintosh/README.md

 - **MLB**, **SystemSerialNumber** and **SystemUUID** can be generated by [GenSMBIOS utility](https://github.com/corpnewt/GenSMBIOS);
 - Before use a generated **SystemSerialNumber**, check it on [Apple Database](https://checkcoverage.apple.com) _(If it is valid, generate another and repeat if necessary until find an invalid and unused one)_;
 - **ROM** is the Mac address of the **en0** network adapter _(on Gigabyte z370N WIFI 1.0 is the Intel i219v gigabit port)_.
 Use the **Network Settings > Advanced > Hardware** panel to copy the Mac address _(only numbers and letters, without the : chars)_;
+- The **System UUID** can be used if you will not dual boot with Windows. **If you plan to dual boot use the Windows system UUID noted in the step above** installing Windows;
 - Inside the **`config.plist`** search and replace **AAAAAAAAAAAA** with your generated _SystemSerialNumber_ value, **BBBBBBBBBBBBBBBBBB** with _MLB_ value, **CCCCCC-CCCC-CCCC-CCCC-CCCCCCCCCCCC** with _SystemUUID_ value and **DDDDDDDD** with _ROM_ value:
 ```xml
 <key>PlatformInfo</key>